Johnny English Strikes Again: Box office

 544 theaters in its opening weekend.
 It ended up debuting to $1.6 million, finishing 12th at the box office.
 Deadline Hollywood noted the film's American release was essentially a formality, as it was not built for the audience in the United States, and thus the low opening wasn't seen as a disappointment to the studio.

 Outside North America, the film debuted to $5.5 million in the United Kingdom and grossed $14.1 million overall in its second week for a to date total gross of $66.5 million.
-In its third weekend of international release, the film added another $9.8 million from 57 countries, including a $2.4 million opening in Germany, and a running cume of $96 million.
+In its third weekend of international release, the film added another $9.8 million from 57 countries, including a $2.4 million opening in Germany, for a running cumulative total of $96 million.